 Winner: Factory GPS

 All three forms of GPS systems typically come with a warranty.
-You can buy an extended warranty for all three systems as well.
-In fact, many opt for an extended car warranty to cover repairs to various car technologies.
+You can buy additional coverage for all three systems as well.
+In fact, many opt for an extended vehicle protection plan to cover repairs to various car technologies.
 The on-board models, however, require you to leave your car at the shop if the system needs repair.

 On-board system often require something like a memory card purchase, but some car manufacturers such as BMW offer connected systems that update automatically.
 Most stand-alone systems come with lifetime updates included in the package.
 Smartphone GPS updates are done in real time.